histogrammar/histogrammar-docs/tutorials/python-pyroot/index.md

 print(frac.numerator.entries / frac.denominator.entries)
 ```

 Another of these superstructures is a suite of stacked or overlaid histograms.
-The `Stack` and `Partition` primitives can both be thought of as extensions of `Fraction`.
+The `Stack` and `IrregularlyBin` primitives can both be thought of as extensions of `Fraction`.
 Whereas `Fraction` fills two sub-aggregators, one if a selection is satisfied and the other regardless, `Stack` fills _N + 1_ sub-aggregators, each with the events that pass _N_ successively tighter cuts.

 ```python
 stack = Stack([5, 10, 15, 20], lambda event: event.numPrimaryVertices,